-To meet the baseline 0.5 score, shallow water management areas must meet all the following conditions:

-- □ Annual cropland established with no-till or mulch-tillage - Managed to have saturation to the surface or at least 1 inch of ponded water for a minimum period of 30 days - □ Crop residue undisturbed after harvest and throughout flooded period - Have a water level management plan for wildlife species of interest

-Once the conditions listed above have been met, the following actions may be implemented to increase the score above 0.5.
-Check all that apply (in no case shall the total score exceed 1.0)

-- Manage water levels so that there is an average depth of at least 6 inches on the flooded acreage (0.1 point) - Close water control structures within one week after harvest and maintain flooded conditions until February 15 (0.1 point) - Close water control structures within one week after harvest and maintain flooded conditions until April 15 (0.1 point) - Close structures and flood area beginning by April 1 and maintain flooding until June 30 (0.1 point) - Manipulate area by light discing, burning or rolling to encourage the growth of early successional habitat particularly moist soil vegetation (0.1 point) - □ Manage area so that flooding and drawdown occur over a period of 2-3 weeks (0.1 point)
+TO ITIEE the baseline 0.5 score, shallow water management areas must meet an the following conditions.
+Annual cropland established with no-till or mulch-tillage Managed to have saturation to the surface or at least 1 inch of ponded water for a minimum period of 30 days Crop residue undisturbed after harvest and throughout flooded period Have a water level management plan for wildlife species of interest ne conditions listed above have been met, the following act ions may be implem ented to incr ease the bove 0.5.
+Check all that apply (in no case shall the total score exceed 1.0) Manage water levels so that there is an average depth of at least 6 inches on the flooded acreage (0.1 point) Close water control structures within one week after harvest and maintain flooded conditions until February 15 (0.1 point) Close water control structures within one week after harvest and maintain flooded conditions until April 15 (0.1 point) Close structures and flood area beginning by April 1 and maintain flooding until June 30 (0.1 point) Manipulate area by light discing, burning or rolling to encourage the growth of early successional habitat particularly moist soil vegetation (0.1 point) Manage area so that flooding and drawdown occur over a period of 2-3 weeks (0.1 point) Exi sting Score: Planned Score: